-Starting with Holter LX Analysis 5.4e and continuing with HE/LX Analysis 6.0, all patient directories exist in a single directory.
+Starting with Holter LX Analysis 5.4e, all patient files must exist in a single directory.
 The [PatientParentDir] denotes the directory location and size and can be found at the top of the h4w.ini file.
 By default, the pat directory will be created in the local application directory.
 You can modify it to meet your needs.
 Below are some examples of how it can appear: